Leadership Inference for Multi-Agent Interactions: Problem Formulation

 \subsection{Stackelberg Leadership Filtering}

 We seek to describe a filter that identifies a leadership belief for $\agent{i}$ based on observations.
-To this end, let us first define $\hyp{t} \in \{1, 2\}$ to be a binary \ac{RV} indicating the leader at time $t$.
-Next, we state our assumptions about the observability of the game.
-We assume the state $\state{t}$ is observable via noisy measurement $\eststate{t} \sim \mathcal{N}(h(\state{t}; \hyp{t}), \estcov{t})$ with known covariance matrix $\estcov{t} \succ 0$ and measurement model $h$.
+To this end, we define $\hyp{t} \in \{1, 2\}$ to be a binary \ac{RV} indicating the leader at time $t$.
+Next, we state our assumptions about the game's observability.
+We assume state $\state{t}$ is observable via noisy measurement $\eststate{t} \sim \mathcal{N}(h(\state{t}; \hyp{t}), \estcov{t})$ with known covariance matrix $\estcov{t} \succ 0$ and measurement model $h$.
 We also assume that control inputs $\ctrl{(i)}{t}$ for each agent $\agent{i}$ are directly observable.
 Next, recall that each agent has an objective that describes its preferences.
 For this work, we assume all agent objectives $\{ \costfn{(i)} \}$ are known a priori.
 In general settings, we note that techniques exist \cite{peters2021inferring,mehr2023maximum,liu2022learning} to infer agent objectives from noisy observations, though further work may be required to confirm the computational tractability of simultaneously inferring leadership and objectives.
-Finally, we formally define the leadership belief for $\hyp{t}$ as $b(\hyp{t}) = \prob{\hyp{t} | \eststate{1:t}}$.
+We define the leadership belief for $\hyp{t}$ as $b(\hyp{t})\! =\! \prob{\hyp{t} | \eststatebm{1:t}}$.

-\belief[1]{b(\hyp{#1})} \beliefx[1]{b(\state{#1})} \beliefboth[1]{b(\state{#1}, \hyp{#1})} \beliefc[1]{b(\context{#1})} \particle[1]{\tilde{x}_{#1}} \particlek[2]{\particle{#1}^{#2}} \hypk[2]{\hyp{#1}^{#2}} \contextk[2]{\context{#1}^{#2}} \statemeas[1]{\eststate{#1}}
+\belief[1]{b(\hyp{#1})} \beliefx[1]{b(\state{#1})} \beliefboth[1]{b(\state{#1}, \hyp{#1})} \beliefc[1]{b(\context{#1})} \particle[1]{\tilde{x}_{#1}} \particlek[2]{\particle{#1}^{#2}} \hypk[2]{\hyp{#1}^{#2}} \contextk[2]{\context{#1}^{#2}} \contextkbm[2]{\contextbm{#1}^{#2}} \statemeas[1]{\eststate{#1}} \statemeasbm[1]{\eststatebm{#1}}